 When it’s time to turn your idea into content for your blog, take time to write a great blog post.
 Then, do it again the next time you publish.
 Do this consistently, and watch your blog grow!

-For more tips on starting and running a successful blog, check out the book Sally and I wrote, Make Money From Blogging.
-We cover everything you need to know to start making money from your blog – even if you’re a busy mom without a ton of time to spend.
+For more help on starting and running a successful blog, check out Blogging Success.
+It’s a step-by-step guide covering everything you need to know to start making money from your blog – even if you’re a busy mom without a ton of time to spend.